 - Identification of brake shoes and linings used today including the new generation of extended service FSMI numbers

 All methods and procedures are demonstrated in a training environment using working models.
 Attendees receive a certificate of achievement upon conclusion of this course.

 The final seminar offers diagnostics and proper maintenance on ABS systems.
 It covers the air and electrical function of ABS valves and components.
 Proper test procedures for ABS computers, wheel speed sensors along with some good general electrical trouble shooting techniques.
 Hands on use of ABS diagnostic software.

 If you should have any questions, please contact Randy.
 There is limited space; therefore, make your reservations early.

-To be held at the MMTA office at 142 Whitten Road in Augusta.
+Held at the MMTA conference room located at 142 Whitten Road in Augusta.